next-resources/.github/profile/README.md

-# 🧠 Next Scripts | Secure & Optimized FiveM Resources
+# 🧠 Next Extend | Secure & Optimized FiveM Resources

-Welcome to the official GitHub organization for **Next Scripts** — a collection of optimized, secure, and immersive **FiveM** resources built for performance, realism, and modern RP experiences.
+Welcome to the official GitHub organization for **Next Extend** — a collection of optimized, secure, and immersive **FiveM** resources built for performance, realism, and modern RP experiences.

 ---